gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/rev-robotics.rst

 .. note:: One advantage to the REV kit is the compatibility of 15x15mm MiSUMI :term:`extrusion <Extrusion>`.

-15x15mm REV :term:`extrusion <Extrusion>` isn’t as structurally strong as MiSUMI for two reasons.
+15x15mm REV :term:`extrusion <Extrusion>` isn't as structurally strong as MiSUMI for two reasons.

 1. REV extrusion is 6063 aluminum, while MiSUMI :term:`extrusion <Extrusion>` is made out of A6N01SS-T5 aluminum, a stronger and stiffer alloy.